wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="Substituir o chassi em um dispositivo StorSimple | Microsoft Azure" description="Descreve como remover e substituir o chassi em seu compartimento StorSimple primário ou compartimento EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"